 Giving the console out to anybody who isn’t a trained Configuration Manager Admin keeps people like me awake at night.

-But the need is still valid and Cireson has answered the call with True Control Center.
-True Control Center (or TCC) is a web-based Portal that SCCM Admins can provide to other levels of IT so that they can utilize the power and utility of Configuration Manager (and then some) to make their day-to-day lives more productive.
+But the need is still valid and Cireson has answered the call with Control Center.
+The Control Center is a web-based Portal that SCCM Admins can provide to other levels of IT so that they can utilize the power and utility of Configuration Manager (and then some) to make their day-to-day lives more productive.
 However, the Admin has the ability to easily limit and target that power and utility so that these Analysts can do only what the need to, only to the users and computers they should access, keeping the rest of the company safe and allowing the Admins to sleep better.

-True Control Center is a web-based Portal that is easily installed, configured, and hosted.
+The Control Center is a web-based Portal that is easily installed, configured, and hosted.
 No more deployment of the Configuration Manager Console.
 Access from anywhere in the company using Windows authentication.

 Power and Utility with Remote Manage